MeVisLab/pythonqt/README.md

 Building PythonQt requires a couple of steps.
 Follow these instructions in order to get a correctly built PythonQt runtime and Qt bindings.

-### ⚠️ Pregenerated Bindings Warning ⚠️
+### Recommendations

-It is highly recommended to build the Qt bindings yourself and not(!) use the pregenerated ones.
-To ensure that, delete the pregenerated directory starting with `generated_cpp_*`.
+It is recommended to build the Qt bindings yourself instead of using the pregenerated ones.
+This ensures the bindings are compatible with your Qt version.
 Do not build `PythonQt.pro` directly because it will only use the pregenerated bindings!

 ### Environment